tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 I2P works by installing an I2P routing service within a client's device.
 This router creates temporary, encrypted, one-way connections with I2P routers on other devices.
 Connections are referred to as one way because they are made up of an *Outbound Tunnel* and an *Inbound Tunnel*.
 During any communication, data leaves the client's devices via the outbound tunnels and is received on other devices through their inbound tunnels.
-This hence means messages/data does not travel in two directions within the same tunnel.
+Hence, this means messages/data doesn't travel in two directions within the same tunnel.
 Therefore, a single round-trip request message and its response between two parties needs four tunnels [[4]], as shown in Figure&nbsp;1.
 Messages sent from one device do not travel directly to the inbound tunnel of the destination device.
-Instead, the outbound router queries a distributed network database for address of the inbound router.
+Instead, the outbound router queries a distributed network database for the corresponding address of the inbound router.
 This database is comprised of a custom Kademlia style Distributed Hash Table (DHT) that contains the router information and destination information.
 For each application/client, the I2P router keeps a pool of tunnel pairs.
 Exploratory tunnels for interactions with the network database are shared among all users of a router.
 If a tunnel in the pool is about to expire or if the tunnel is no longer usable, the router creates a new tunnel and adds it to the pool.
 It is important to recall later that tunnels periodically expire, every ten minutes, and hence, need to be refreshed frequently.
-This is one of I2P's security measures that's done to prevent long-lived tunnels from becoming a threat to anonymity [[3]].
+This is one of I2P's security measures that is performed to prevent long-lived tunnels from becoming a threat to anonymity [[3]].

 <p align="center"><a name="fig_eca"> </a><img src="assets/network-topology.png" width="950" /></p>